RustyNoob-619/YARA/Modules/OOXML/README.md

 Below are the instructions to install this module in YARA.
 The module has been tested on YARA 4.5.4.
 For details on the module usage and functions, please see ooxml.md file here: https://github.com/RustyNoob-619/YARA/blob/main/Modules/OOXML/File%20Structure/docs/modules/ooxml.md

+# Simple Installation

-There is a simple and short version of this installation which only requires ooxml.c, ooxml.h and changes to module_list, MakeFile.am
+The simple and short version of this installation only requires ooxml.c, ooxml.h and changes to module_list, MakeFile.am

 **NOTE:** The files in the File Structure folder on this repository are arranged based on where they are located in your YARA directory.